 You cannot run a BigQuery job that exports data from an external data source.

 To work around this limitation, you can save query results in a destination table.
 You can then run an export job against the results table.

 You cannot reference an external data source in a wildcard table query.

-External data sources do not support table partitioning or clustering in limited ways.
+External data sources support table partitioning or clustering in limited ways.
 For details, see Querying externally partitioned data.